The Long Journey Home

 I sat on the step and set up my tripod in the dark.
 A storm was approaching in the distance and lightning began to flash in the clouds.
 I set my camera to a high ISO and a 30 second exposure, then clicked the shutter.
 While the turtle flung sand at us, the lightning flashed and my camera began to expose the weak light.
 Covering my headlamp in my hands, and with the red filter on it, I turned it on to the dimmest setting.
 Then I held it aloft, uncovered it for only one second to expose the foreground, and covered it again.
 The turtle went on about her business.
 Cristina and I watched for ten minutes while she dug, whispering excitedly in each others ears while the howling wind chafed our faces.
 Then we left her to her work and crawled into bed, just as the rain began to fall.
 Soon, the staff at CESiaK will begin conducting tours of their own to view the nesting turtles.

 The next day we left for Calakmul and spent an amazing three days in the jungle. (watch Calakmul video here).
 On our way back to Cancun, we spent a final night at a beach-front cabana just north of CESiaK.
 While walking the beach that evening we discovered newly-hatched baby sea turtles making their way to the sea.
 (Watch baby sea turtle video here).
 It turned out to be the perfect ending to an unexpected tour of the amazing sea turtles of Sian Ka’an.
 If you love sea turtles, and want to stay in a truly eco-friendly resort, we highly recommend CESiaK.
-Visit their website at cesiak.org for more information.
+UPDATE: CESiaK has since closed DOWN.
 To learn more about the sustainable environmental practices at CESiaK, see our list below.

 Image Gallery from CESiaK: